Ousmane N'Doye: Personal life

-N'Doye was also a player who was not afraid of showing his emotions, as after Dinamo lost with 3–0 in front of Slovan Liberec in the first leg of the play-off for the group stage of the 2009–10 Europa League, he said in an interview:"If we can beat 4–0?
+N'Doye was also a player who was not afraid of showing his emotions, as after Dinamo lost with 3–0 to Slovan Liberec in the first leg of the 2009–10 Europa League play-off, he said in an interview:"If we can beat 4–0?
 5–0 we will give them there."
-Even do he did not play in the second leg, the team fulfilled "The wonder from Liberec" after winning the match with 3–0, qualifying after the penalty shoot-out, N'Doye being seen crying of happiness after the game.
-Also on 31 October 2015, just one day after the Colectiv nightclub fire from Bucharest which killed many people, N'Doye scored the decisive goal of ASA Târgu Mureș's 2–1 win over Concordia Chiajna, then showed a t-shirt with the message:"Condoleanțe românilor" (Condolences to the Romanians), crying afterwards, also starting to cry at the dialogue with the reporters after the game where he said:"I was affected by everything that happened.
-Even though I'm talking, I feel like crying because...To see the people on TV today...it was...I prayed for them all day before the game and I promised to score.
-That's why I did this".
+Even though he did not play in the second leg, the team fulfilled "The wonder from Liberec" after winning the match with 3–0, qualifying after the penalty shoot-out, and N'Doye was seen crying of happiness after the game.
+On 31 October 2015, just one day after the Colectiv nightclub fire in Bucharest which killed many people, N'Doye scored the decisive goal of ASA Târgu Mureș's 2–1 win over Concordia Chiajna, and then while crying he showed a t-shirt with the message:"Condoleanțe românilor" (Condolences to the Romanians).
+He also started to cry while speaking with reporters after the game, saying:"I was affected by everything that happened.
+Even though I'm talking, I feel like crying because...To see the people on TV today...it was...I prayed for them all day before the game and I promised to score."

-His life outside the field gained very much attention in Romania, N'Doye being known for being late at team reunions, indiscipline moments, having conflicts with his teammates and also for liking to go out in clubs, including appearing on stage with rappers Puya and Akon.
-In 2008, Vaslui teammate Marian Aliuță nicknamed him "Osmănescu", a nickname he was proud of, saying in a jokingly manner over the years spent in Romania that he would like to gain citizenship and change his name to "Mihai Osmănescu" because he liked the country very much.
-In 2010 after scoring a goal for Dinamo in a 2–1 win over FCM Târgu Mureș, he celebrated by putting on a pink butterfly mask, claiming he did that to entertain his daughter, earning the nickname "Pink Panther" from his teammates.
-Also in 2010 he appeared in the "Be free" video of Smiley's band Radio Killer alongside former Romanian international footballer, Ioan Lupescu and former tennis ATP number 1, Ilie Năstase.
+His life outside the field attracted considerable attention in Romania, as N'Doye was known for his lateness at team reunions, moments of indiscipline, conflicts with teammates, and for partying in clubs, which included appearances on stage with rappers Puya and Akon.
+In 2008, Vaslui teammate Marian Aliuță nicknamed him "Osmănescu".
+He was proud of this nickname, and over his years in Romania, he often joked that he would like to gain citizenship and change his name to "Mihai Osmănescu" because he loved the country so much.
+In 2010 after scoring a goal for Dinamo in a 2–1 win over FCM Târgu Mureș, N'Doye celebrated by putting on a pink butterfly mask, and claimed he did that to entertain his daughter, earning the nickname "Pink Panther" from his teammates.
+In the same year, he appeared in the "Be free" video of Smiley's band Radio Killer alongside former Romanian international footballer, Ioan Lupescu and former tennis ATP number 1, Ilie Năstase.

-N'Doye's younger brother, Dame, was also an international footballer.
-Ousmane is a very good friend of Brazilian Wesley with whom he was colleague at Penafiel and Vaslui, saying in an interview that if he would ever have a son, he would consider naming the child Wesley.
+His younger brother, Dame, was also an international footballer.
+N'Doye, who was a very good friend and teammate of Brazilian Wesley at Penafiel and Vaslui, mentioned in an interview that he would consider naming a future son Wesley.